CUBRID/cubrid-manual/en/sql/method.rst

-:custom-meta-keywords: call statement, cubrid method type
+:meta-keywords: call statement, cubrid method type
-:custom-meta-description: The methods are written in C with built-in functions of CUBRID database system, and are called by the CALL statement.
+:meta-description: The methods are written in C with built-in functions of CUBRID database system, and are called by the CALL statement.

 ******
 Method